justoy/auto_fill_form/README.md

 ## Usage

 1. **Navigate to any web page with forms**
-2. **Auto-fill suggestions appear automatically** in form fields as gray placeholder text
+2. If enabled, **auto‑fill suggestions appear** as gray placeholder text
-3. **Press Tab to accept** a suggestion and move to the next field
+3. **Press Tab to accept** and move to the next field
 4. **Continue pressing Tab** to accept additional suggestions or type to override them
 5. **Submit the form** when you're satisfied with the filled data

-### Enable/Disable Auto-Fill
+### Enable/Disable

-- **Enable**: Check the "Enable Auto-Fill" toggle in the extension settings
+- Enable: Right‑click page → "Enable Form AutoFiller"
-- **Disable**: Uncheck the toggle to stop automatic form detection
+- Disable: Right‑click page → "Disable Form AutoFiller"
-- **Quick Toggle**: Access the extension settings by clicking the extension icon in your browser toolbar
+- Note: Auto‑fill is off by default on fresh install

 ## How It Works

-1. **Automatic Form Detection**: The extension continuously scans pages for `<form>` elements and form-like containers with multiple input fields
+1. **Activation**: When enabled from the context menu, the content script is injected into the current tab and runs on future pages while enabled
-2. **LLM Analysis**: When a form is detected, its HTML structure (without values) is sent to OpenAI for analysis
+2. **LLM Analysis**: When a form is detected, its HTML structure (without values) is sent to the selected LLM for analysis
 3. **Field Mapping**: The LLM returns a mapping of form fields to your active profile's field keys
 4. **Suggestion Display**: Matching profile data appears as gray placeholder text in form fields
 5. **Tab Confirmation**: Press **Tab** to accept a suggestion, which fills the field and moves focus to the next input